Costa Brava with Kids – Top Activities in the Region

 2 THE IDYLLIC LAKE BANYOLES – If you wish to escape the busy beaches, the cities and get some fresh air Lake Banyoles has to be the ultimate destination.
 Swim in a freshwater lake, in a stunning setting.
 It doesn’t get much better than this.

 3 IF YOU WANT YOUR KIDS TO LOVE YOU FOREVER – If happiness can be bought then I’d suggest PP’s Amusement Park in Platja D’Aro.
-This is busy, friendly resort but the Amusement Park is kiddie heaven with a range of rides to suit toddlers to teens.
+This is a busy, friendly resort but the Amusement Park is kiddie heaven with a range of rides to suit toddlers to teens.
 It’s loud, bright, fun, full on and fantastic.
 Children always cry when it’s time to leave.

 4 A BEACH TOWN WITH AN OLD TOWN – If you wish to combine a morning catching some rays and building sandcastles on a long stretch of golden sand, with an afternoon in a picturesque old town then Tossa de Mar combines the two perfectly.
 Its walled town contains picturesque restaurants, excellent viewpoints, a historic tower and cobbled streets to explore.